xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

   style={{ display: 'inline-block', width: '50%', maxWidth: '400px' }}
 />

-In the plot above, we show the throughput of the data loading and training steps in our pipeline.
-The three bars represent:
+In the plot above, the three bars represent:

-- Real Data: Baseline throughput of the end-to-end pipeline using real data.
+- Baseline: Baseline throughput of the end-to-end pipeline using real data.
 - No Training (i.e. data loading throughput): Throughput of the data loading without any training (to measure the time spent on data loading vs. training).
 - Synthetic Data (i.e. Training throughput): Throughput of the data loading using synthetic data (to remove the data loading bottleneck).